What to Do If Your Microphone Isn’t Detected on Windows 10/11?

 1. Check Physical Connections

-- Test Another Device: Connect it on other computer to see whether it is a hardware problem.
+• Test Another Device: Connect it to another computer to rule out hardware failure.

 2. Set Your Microphone as the Default Device

-- Right-click on the Sound icon in the taskbar and select Sounds.
+1. Right-click the Sound icon > Select Sounds.

 3. Check Microphone Privacy Settings